toonjoey/toontown-project-bikehorn/README.md

 **Q:** How do I install this?

 **A:** Grab a copy of the ZIP in the Releases section.
 Go to your Toontown Rewritten installation directory and make a new folder called "resources", and put the .mf file from the ZIP in the new folder you've created.
-Start the game, go into the Video section of the options, scroll all the way down, and tick both "Enable Experimental Settings" and "Remove Maximum Texture Size".
-Scroll up a tiny bit, enable "Project: Bikehorn", and finally hit "Apply".
+Start the game, go into the Video section of the options, scroll all the way down, enable "Project: Bikehorn", and finally hit "Apply".

 **Q:** How compatible is this source with other projects (Open Toontown for example)?